openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 - If CRED_PSK is provisioned out-of-band and transported by value, it SHOULD be used as-is without re-encoding.
 Re-encoding might cause mismatches when comparing identifiers such as hash values or 'kid' references.

-- ID_CRED_PSK SHOULD uniquely identify the correspoding CRED_PSK to avoid ambiguity.
+- ID_CRED_PSK SHOULD uniquely identify the corresponding CRED_PSK to avoid ambiguity.
 In cases where ID_CRED_PSK is a reference to a key identifier, care must be taken to ensure that 'kid' is globally unique for the PSK.

 - When ID_CRED_PSK consists solely of a 'kid' parameter (i.e., { 4 : kid }), the compact encoding optimization defined in {{Section 3.5.3.2 of RFC9528}} MUST be applied in plaintext fields (such as PLAINTEXT_3A).
 For example:
   - { 4 : h'0f' } encoded as h'0f' (CBOR byte string)